 In this example applications classified as Cloud will only be exposed in the survey.
 It is not currently possible to create an advanced search on a rule-based on references and the workaround is to create a calculated field based on reference and use it for filtering.

 To get a better understanding of advanced search, please refer to this article.

 3. Survey Sections

-Set the field question as you see fit.
-This does not indicate that respondents need to answer the question, but it is required to set the status field checked.
+Set the field question as you see in the image above.
+This does not indicate that respondents need to answer the question, but if you would like to achieve that set the "is this field required" checked.

 You can also create a survey question for references.
 In the example below, a reference is created for the Application owner.
 The component type here for Person from the People workspace, and the direction of the reference is selected as Incoming and of type Owns.

 The reference question is also required, and the minimum number of references is set to be 1.
 The application will therefore need at least one reference in the status field.